 What Do Tire Treads Do?

 Treads provide the traction necessary to grip the road in potentially dangerous weather conditions, such as rain, snow, ice or mud.
-If we only drove on dry roads, we wouldn’t need treads because smooth tires are best for gripping dry surfaces (that’s why NASCAR and other racing cars use tires without treads when driving at high speeds – because it’s safer.
-But most of us drive in all kinds of weather conditions, so we need good treads in order to drive safely.
+If we only drove on dry roads, treads wouldn’t be necessary because smooth tires are best for gripping dry surfaces.
+That’s the reason NASCAR and other racing cars use tires without treads when driving at high speeds – because it’s safer.
+But most of us drive in all kinds of weather conditions, and we need good treads to drive safely.
 Without them, the cars we drive would be almost impossible to control on wet, icy or slick roads.

-- Insufficient tread depth.When evaluating the tread depth on your tires, “eyeballing” it isn’t good enough.
-For a proper evaluation, invest in a tire tread gauge.
+- Not enough tread depth.When evaluating the amount of tread on your tires, “eyeballing” it isn’t good enough.
+For a proper evaluation, always use a tire tread gauge.
 They don’t cost much, can be bought at most service stations or auto parts stores and are easily stored in your glove compartment.
 They’re also simple to use, even if you don’t have any auto experience.
 Another technique involves inserting a penny into the tread with the “heads” side facing you.
-If you can see all of Lincoln’s head, your tire no longer has enough tread for safe driving.
+If you can see all of Lincoln’s head, your tread is too low and it’s time to get new tires.

-- Visible indicator bars.To make it quicker and easier to judge the amount of wear on your tread, today’s tires come with tread indicator bars.
-These flat rubber bars are built right into the tire, but are designed so that you can’t see them when the tires are new and have plenty of tread.
+- Visible indicator bars.To make it quicker and easier to judge the amount of wear on your tread, today’s tires are made with tread indicator bars.
+These flat rubber bars are built right into the tire, but you can’t see them when the tires are new and have plenty of tread.
 As the tread wears down over time, the bars gradually become visible.
-When you can clearly see them, the tire tread has reached unsafe levels.
+When you can clearly see them, it means the tire tread has reached unsafe levels.

-Be Safe: Rotate and Replace
+Be Tire-Safe: Rotate and Replace